danielreidy7/french-form-refactor/README.md

 This is a tried and tested method for checkboxes.
 Again a note on accessibility: Yes i have used Icons for this section, but anyone who would struggle with iconography will not be filling out a form on their mobile :nerd_face:.

+# Closing thoughts

+Enjoyable.
+Scratched my own itch.

+The whole project took about: 8HRS.

+I gained some insight into design critique and of course testing.
+As with all UX projects this could be refined ad inifitum, but for the time spent working on this, I feel the value added is > the effort to do the refactor.

+# :wave: